rahulrajpal2911/rahulrajpal2911/README.md

 ## 🎓 My Academic Journey

-- 📘 Started with **B.Com in 2009**, completed all semesters
+- 📘 Started with **B.Com in 2009**, dropped out due to family circumstances
-- Couldn’t obtain the degree due to a ₹1500 fee—significant for me at the time
-- Persisted for years; in 2023, I traveled 200+ km, stayed on-site, and uncovered that **Semester 4 records were never updated**, which blocked my degree issuance
 - Decided to move forward—enrolled in **BCA (Amity Online)** instead
   - Performing strongly in academics and technology
   - Committed to completing **BCA → Master’s → M.Tech**